 Use curved lines for borders, if possible

-The human eye enjoys, and responds positively to, curved lines; natural areas tend towards curves.
+The human eye enjoys, and responds positively to, curved lines; natural areas tend toward curves.

 Changing your entire yard in one fell swoop may alarm the neighbors and outrun your learning curve!
-Start by having a small wildflower garden or by recreating the native forest under-story under your trees.
+Start by having a small wildflower garden or re-creating the native forest under-story under your trees.
 Expand gradually, imitating nature's processes of gradual succession, rather than sudden takeover.

 Determine your site conditions and match them with appropriate plants